-Welcome to the 2017 Festival of Chichester.
+Welcome to the 2019 Festival of Chichester.
 We are proud to present our most exciting and diverse programme yet, a bumper something-for-everyone package which will offer a four-week celebration of the city we are so proud to call our own.
-It hardly seems possible that this is our fifth Festival of Chichester!

 And so, once again, let the fun begin!